 More than 25 years ago, when Friendly Beaches Lodge was built, the ecologically sensitive building was deemed to be ahead of its time.
 The lodge sits lightly on the surrounding bush, employing solar power and its own rain water supply to ensure disturbance to its surrounding environment is minimal.
 Built entirely from local timber (eucalyptus obliqa), the lodge is a building of timeless sophistication.

-In addition to the lodge itself, the Freycinet Experience has been a co-sponsor of the WILDCARE Tasmania International Nature Writing Prize for over six years.
-Freycinet Experience also donates to Environment Tasmania and the Tasmanian Devil Appeal.
+In addition to the lodge itself, Freycinet Experience Walk has been a co-sponsor of the WILDCARE Tasmania International Nature Writing Prize for over six years.
+They also donate to Environment Tasmania and the Tasmanian Devil Appeal.

 - Accessed via Hobart, TAS

 - Take in magnificent views of Wineglass Bay and Hazard Mountains in Tasmania.

 - Discover unique Australian birdlife on the Freycinet Experience Walk in Tasmania.